Vivek-04022001/documentation/plone.app.dexterity/schema-driven-types.md

 Note that the `icon_expr` and `global_allow` declarations have changed from the original.

 There is a fair amount of boilerplate here which could actually be omitted, because the Dexterity FTI defaults will take care of most of this.
-However, it is useful to see the options available so that you know what you can change.
+However, it's useful to see the options available so that you know what you can change.

 The important lines here are: